Kelasuri

 The source is located on the glacier Khimsa at Bzyb Range.
 Kelasuri begins at the merger of Kelasuri First and Kelasuri Second rivers.

 The river flows along the administrative border of the Sukhumi and Gulripshi districts.

 The river sources are glacial water and rain.
 Water consumption in early May is about 20 to 25 m3/s.
 A significant part of the river bed runs along the gorge.
-5 km from the center Sukhum and flows into the Black Sea.
+5 km from the center Sukhumi and flows into the Black Sea.
 It is one of the largest rivers in Abkhazia.